xiaoylu/leetcode_category/SuffixTree/Readme.md

 Suffix link
 ---
 Due to the `x`, a split at the active point `b` is needed.
-After the split, the previous active point is linked to the current active point at the second.
-This link illustrated by the dashed line is called **suffix link**.
+After the split, the previous active point is linked to the current active point.
+The link illustrated by the dashed line below is called **suffix link**.

 ![Imgur](https://i.imgur.com/EmRp5Rf.png)